 What will the collaboration bring?

-Apparently, Apple and Hyundai have already worked before on Apple’s software CarPlay, which is used to connect iPhones to vehicles from various automakers.
+Apparently, Apple and Hyundai have already worked on Apple’s software CarPlay, which connects iPhones to vehicles from various automakers.

 If this collaboration also sees the light of the day, it could become a serious competitor to Tesla, which currently controls the market of the electric vehicle.

 Apple could also cut costs to develop and make vehicles with the help of its collaboration with Hyundai.
-Furthermore, this will also ensure quality vehicles which is the Korean automobile company known for.
+Furthermore, this will also ensure quality vehicles, the Korean automobile company known for.

 As for Hyundai, this collaboration has already benefited the company, sending Hyundai shares surging 25%.
 The recent pandemic already hit the company sales down to more than 15%.

 However, this collaboration may create new hope for the company and secure its way towards the self-driving electric car market.